Ultrasound Graduate Diploma Program

 - Established and respected program-1978 original offering of the Ultrasound Program

-- Curriculum desgined based on The National Competency Profile from the Canadian Society of Diagnostic Medical Sonographers (CSDMS) and Canadian Association of Registered Diagnostic Ultrasound Professionals (CARDUP)
+- Curriculum designed based on The National Competency Profile from Sonography Canada (amalgamated Canadian Society of Diagnostic Medical Sonographers (CSDMS) and Canadian Association of Registered Diagnostic Ultrasound Professionals (CARDUP) January 2014)

-- Upon successful completion of the program- Eligible to write both Canadian (CARDUP) and American (ARDMS) certification examinations
+- Upon successful completion of the program- Eligible to write both Canadian and American Credentialing Exams

 Admission, Tuition and Application Process